b-manisha/NYC-Taxi-Data-Analysis/README.md

               c.Which areas generate the highest revenue?
               d.integrate forecasting models to predict demand or revenue trends.

-Scalability & Performance:
+## Scalability & Performance:

-Optimize your pipeline for batch and potentially real-time data updates.
+        1.Optimize your pipeline for batch and potentially real-time data updates.

-Consider performance improvements such as partitioning, indexing, or using distributed computing frameworks (e.g., Apache Spark).
+        2.Consider performance improvements such as partitioning, indexing, or using distributed computing frameworks (e.g., Apache Spark).